Zastawa

 Zastawa (German: Muttriner Mühle) is a village in the administrative district of Gmina Tychowo, within Białogard County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 8 km south-west of Tychowo, 21 km south-east of Białogard, and 119 km north-east of the regional capital Szczecin.

-For the history of the region, see History of Pomerania.
+History

+The settlement was originally known as Muttriner Mühle, and it was attached to the Muttrin estate (modern day Motarzyn).
+In 1867, the hamlet had 9 residents.

-The village has a population of 10.
+Today, the village has a population of 10.